-Rectangular boards will be provided The presented poster is not required to fill the entire space.
+Rectangular boards will be provided, with the face divided in half.
+The usable area for a single presenter is 46 in.
+(1168mm) tall and 46 in.
+(1168mm) wide.
+The poster is not required to fill this entire space; Posters MAY NOT EXCEED 46 in.
+(1168mm) WIDTH OR 46 in.
+(1168mm) HEIGHT.
 Push pins or other attachment methods will be provided.
 Note, however, that THERE WILL BE NO ACCESS TO ELECTRIC OUTLETS.
 Thus, your laptop should be fully charged if you want to use it as part of your presentation.

 The boards will be arranged in rows.
 Each reserved paper space will be assigned a number.
 Every paper being presented at the same time will also be assigned a number.
 The number, called the Board Number, will identify the place to post your poster.

 Your poster presentation should be easily readable from 1.5 to 2 m (5 to 7 feet) away because people will view it standing or as they are walking by.
 A sans-serif font is recommended with title fonts a minimum of 48 points, author and affiliation fonts 40 points, and text fonts 28 points.
 Table and figure captions, references, and acknowledgments can have smaller font sizes.
 A PDF tutorial on using PowerPoint to create a poster is available here.